AdrianMarasigan/AdrianMarasigan/README.md

 ## About me.
-I am actively working on programming challenges, API development, cloud technologies, and database design.
-I have experience in javascript (React, Node.js), Apex (Salesforce), HTML, and CSS.
+I like to work on programming challenges and game development.
+My professional experience is on the product and project management side of software development.

 ## Languages and Tools
 - Python (Flask, FastAPI, Numpy, Pandas, Matplotlib, and Seaborn)